Pictured above, a steakhouse favorite: Surf & Turf

 Travel a little further south to Florida and you'll find the influences of Latin America and the Caribbean in a cuisine called Floribbean.
 Florida fresh citrus is used along with chiles and spices to ramp up the flavors of seafood, poultry and meat.
 Favorites of Florida chefs are the fresh grouper, snapper and shrimp that are native to the Gulf of Mexico, and the oysters from Apalachicola Bay rank high amongst oyster aficionados.

-The Gulf Coast ~
+5. Gulf Coast Cuisine

 The Gulf states are home to both Creole and Cajun cuisine.
 Creole cuisine originated in Louisiana and blends aspects of French, African, Spanish and Caribbean cooking.
 Creole and Cajun dishes are easy to confuse because both cuisines commonly use the same local ingredients.
 These include shrimp and crawfish, parsley, bay leaves, cayenne pepper and a flavor base sometimes called the “holy trinity:” onion, bell pepper and celery.
 Although the ingredients are similar, Creole and Cajun cuisine differ in terms of cooking styles: Cajun cuisine incorporates rustic cooking methods, while Creole cuisine is steeped in French culinary techniques and tradition.

 The cuisine of America's heartland finds its roots in the German, Swedish, Scandinavian and Hungarian immigrants who originally settled there.
 Famed for its quality dairy products, the use of milk, eggs, cheese and butter is common.
 Sausages, stews, soups and breads are mainstays of the midwestern meal.
 Spices are used in a subtle fashion and the unique flavors of dill, nutmeg and allspice give regional dishes a distinctive flair.